dmidlo/histdata.com-tools/README.md

 Python Temporal SDK are separate concerns: base installs provide the SDK, while the runtime resolver owns executable availability.

-Default sidecar submissions are built from resolved runtime context and `RunRequest` payloads.
-New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
+Default orchestration submissions are built from resolved runtime context and `RunRequest` payloads exposed by `histdatacom.orchestration`.
+New automation work should use the orchestration facade instead of importing the private runtime implementation package directly.
 Legacy helper surfaces now accept explicit argument dictionaries rather than ambient parser state; parser globals are not part of runtime selection.